Universality of Lipschitz quotients and the curve-flat index: The compact case: High order curve-flat quotients

 \begin{lemma}[Finite bending preserves curve-flat functions] Let $(M,\rho)$ be a complete pseudometric space, and let $\rho_B$ be the bending pseudometric obtained bending $\rho$ by the finite set $\{(x_n,y_n,a_n)\}_{n\in F}$ where $x_n,y_n\in M$ and $\rho(x_n,y_n)\geq a_n$ for all $n\in F$.

 If $f\colon (M,\rho_B)\rightarrow \R$ is a Lipschitz function such that $f\colon (M,\rho)\rightarrow \R$ is curve-flat, then $f$ is curve-flat for $\rho_B$ as well. \end{lemma}

 \begin{proof}

-Since bending by finitely many points can be obtained by sequentially bending by single pairs of points (Remark \ref{Remark:Finite_bending}), it is enough to show the result for $\rho_B$, where $\rho_B$ is the bending of $M$ by a single triplet $(x,y,a)$ with $\rho(x,y)\geq a$, for which we have an explicit formula.
+Since bending by finitely many points can be done by sequentially bending by single pairs of points (Remark \ref{Remark:Finite_bending}), it is enough to show the result for $\rho_B$, where $\rho_B$ is the bending of $M$ by a single triplet $(x,y,a)$ with $\rho(x,y)\geq a$.